 The resource, which was co-developed with care home staff and is relevant to others in the health and care workforce, informal carers and people with dysphagia themselves, can be used to support people working in care to gain the relevant level of competency for their role as outlined in the Eating, Drinking and Swallowing Competency Framework.
 This resource is also a useful guide for managers in policy and workforce development.

-For more information about the e-learning resource, including access details, please click here.
+Visit the e-LfH website for more information about the e-learning resource, including access details.

 Other competency frameworks